 production report March Farm Production Report Well, a big change this month was the addition of Fiona, our Jersey dairy cow.
 So I felt it was appropriate to report on what we're able to produce every month in 2023.
 January and February were effectively squat, with only a handful of eggs the entire month.
-I'm working

 On Importing Firewood For those who heat partially or entirely with firewood, sometimes it isn't easy to procure enough from your property to meet the need for the winter season.
 In these cases, we are often left with the option of purchasing firewood.
-Sometimes this results in the firewood coming from a few
+Sometimes this results in the firewood coming from

-Restoring a 1930s Farm Sink This was a fun project over the summer.
+house addition Restoring a 1930s Farm Sink This was a fun project over the summer.
 Took a while to get it done, but the end result is great and hopefully it'll last another 90 years at least!

 2020 Garden Review Gardens are often aspirational.
 We have grand plans in December and January when we order seed and we may even get seeds started on time, only to fall behind quickly come midsummer.
 That was the story we encountered this year.
 Not only a pandemic, but also finishing our house addition